grafana/grafana-image-renderer/docs/sources/_index.md

 We commit to keeping the `latest` tag the latest stable release.

 The following example creates a Docker network and starts both the renderer and Grafana services.
-This configuration demonstrates what environment variables to set, but it isn't a production-ready Grafana instance:
+This configuration demonstrates what environment variables to set, but it doesn't use a production-ready Grafana instance:

 ```shell
 docker network create grafana